Lagrangian extensions and left symmetric structures on the four-dimensional real Lie superalgebras: Abstract

 \section{Abstract}

 Over real numbers, Backhouse classified all four-dimensional Lie superalgebras.
 From this list, we will investigate those Lie superalgebras that can be obtained as Lagrangian extensions.
 Moreover, we investigate left-symmetric structures on these Lie superalgebras.
-Furthermore, except for two of them, they are all Novikov superalgebras.
+Furthermore, except for two of them, we show that they are all Novikov superalgebras.